KiamMota/shellmake/README.md

-# shmake
+# ShellMake

-**shmake** is a shell script preprocessor that reads specially marked comment blocks and generates output tailored to the current system environment.
+**ShellMake** is a shell script preprocessor that reads specially marked comment blocks and generates output tailored to the current system environment.
 It supports conditions such as Linux distribution, allowing a single configuration file to serve multiple targets.

 shmake is written in C for speed and minimal dependencies.
 It performs a linear scan of the input, includes or excludes blocks based on context, and writes a plain shell script as output.
 It does not execute any logic, only filters text based on predefined rules.